What is Continuous Backup?

 4. Click Start Sync and wait for the process to complete.

 That’s it, your files are now under the continuous data protection.
 Once there are changes detected in the source directory, they will be synchronized to the target directory in real time.

-They are both effective data protection solutions.
-But a backup is an image of the source data that can’t be used directly, while sync will create an exact copy of the files with original format.
-You could make the decision according to your specific purpose.
+They are both effective data protection solutions and are both considered as backup in a broad sense.
+But a backup is a restorable image of the source data that can’t be used directly, while sync will create an exact copy of the files with original format.
+With image backup, you could keep multiple copies of different versions for accurate recovery.
+And with sync, you could directly access and use the copied data.
+So please make the decision according to your specific purpose.

 ◆ Mirror Sync and Two-Way Sync

 There are two more advanced sync modes in Professional edition.

 Mirror Sync will keep the target directory exactly the same as the source directory.
 For example, if you accidently add a file to the target directory, Real-Time Sync will do nothing about it, while Mirror Sync will delete it at the next sync.
 Also, you need to set up a schedule for it to run automatically.